marionettejs/backbone.marionette/docs/marionette.functions.md

 Receives a hash of event names and functions and/or function names, and returns the same hash with the function names replaced with the function references themselves.

-This function is attached to the `Marionette.View` prototype by default.
+This function is attached to the `Marionette.AbstractView` prototype by default.
 To use it from non-View classes you'll need to attach it yourself.

 ```js
 var View = Marionette.ItemView.extend({